UW Genome Sciences

 Eligibility

-As a Senior Fellow (Job Class Code 0445) or Senior Fellow Trainee (Job Class Code 0442) you may be eligible for University benefits including a medical and dental plan, term life insurance coverage, long-term disability insurance and various optional trainee-paid benefits.
-You are eligible for the benefits outlined below if you are appointed to an eligible position with at least a 50 percent appointment and duration of three or more academic quarters.
-The benefit program is paid by the University of Washington, and is administered through the UWSOM.
-Some of these benefits, including but not limited to the UW Retirement Plan, may not apply to senior fellows who are paid directly by other sources, or to those who receive stipends under training grants and who hold a title of Senior Fellow Trainee (Job Class Code 0442).
+As a Postdoctoral Scholar (Job Class Codes 21641, 21645, 23629 and 23630) or Postdoctoral Scholar-Fellow (Job Class Code 21642) you are eligible for University benefits including medical, dental and vision plans, term life insurance coverage, long-term disability insurance and various optional trainee-paid benefits.
+The benefit program is paid by the University of Washington, and is administered through the UW School of Medicine.
+Some of these benefits, including but not limited to the UW Retirement Plan, may not apply to postdoctoral scholars who are paid directly by other sources, or to those who receive stipends under training grants and who hold a title of Postdoctoral Scholar-Fellow (Job Class Code 21642).
 PLEASE NOTE: If your appointment effective date is other than the first of the month or the first business day of the month, medical coverage will be effective the first day of the following month.

 Medical Insurance

-Eligible employees may choose from among five health plans, including Consumer-Directed Health Plans with Health Savings Account (CDHP-HSA):
+Eligible employees may choose from among seven health plans, including Consumer-Directed Health Plans (CDHP) with Health Savings Account (HSA):

 - Uniform Medical Plan (UMP) Classic—a Preferred Provider Organization (PPO) traditional plan

-- Group Health Classic—a managed care traditional plan
+- Kaiser WA Classic—a managed care traditional plan

-- Group Health Value—a managed care value plan
+- Kaiser WA Value—a managed care value plan

 Medical Benefits